luoluoqixi/lonanote/README_en.md

 [中文](./README.md) | [English](./README_en.md)

-A local-first, open-source note-taking app built with TypeScript, Dart, and Rust.
+A local-first, open-source note-taking app built with **TypeScript**, **Dart**, and **Rust**.

 ## 🎉 Introduction

-LonaNote is an open-source, cross-platform, local-first Markdown note-taking app with WYSIWYG (What You See Is What You Get) editing.
+**LonaNote** is an open-source, cross-platform, local-first Markdown note-taking app with WYSIWYG (What You See Is What You Get) editing.

-Notes are stored offline in plain Markdown format, allowing seamless migration to other note-taking apps without import/export hassles.
+Notes are **stored offline** in plain Markdown format, allowing seamless migration to other note-taking apps without import/export hassles.

 **Supported Platforms**: `Windows`, `macOS`, `Linux`, `Android`, `iOS`.